 Before being able to speak of cohesion as a stress/strength parameter, for instance as it is shown in Figure 7, it is necessary to stick with it in terms of a force vector a while longer.
 This is because in the case of loose (cubic open) packing each particle touches 6 neighbours, and for the dense (hexagonal close) packing the number of interparticle contacts is 12.
-Since each contact has an attached meniscus we must resolve these several forces and find the resultant, and that, in the direction we are interested in.
+Since each contact has an attached meniscus we must resolve these several forces and find the resultant, and that, in the direction we are interested.
 Afterwards we are able to slip into thinking in terms of stress, by dividing the resultant by the area the particle occupies on the plane orthogonal (normal) to the force.
 The data points behind the curves drawn in Figures 7 and 8 were computed accordingly.

 Figure 7 shown here relates the values of apparent cohesion plotted against particle size.
-Here cohesion is quoted in terms of stress, using the dimension (g/cm2) as elsewhere within this document.
+Here cohesion is quoted in terms of stress, using the dimension gmf/cm2 as elsewhere within this document.
 These data are for the particular case of 10% water saturation.
-As a generality, three things areobvious: cohesion is greater for denser packing; cohesion increases rapidly with decreasing particle size; cohesion is of much more significant in silts (<0.06mm) than in sands.
-Figure 8 plots the same data against normalized axes in order to present data for any particle size and for the full range of water saturation.
+As a generality three things are obvious: cohesion is greater for denser packing; cohesion increases rapidly with decreasing particle size; cohesion is of much more significant in silts (<0.06mm) than in sands.
+Figure 8 plots the same data against normalized axes in order to present values for any particle size as well as for the full range of water saturation.

 It needs to be noted that interparticle menisci can exist only for the conditions that prevail between the Points D to E, thus C_A cannot be generated outside/beyond that stretch of the hysteresis curve.
-Somewhat counter intuitively, the highest cohesion does not reside where the menisci are most voluminous - it exists near the point of almost complete dryness (near D).
-The qualifier "almost" is required because although maximum C_A occurs when R1 & R2 are minimum, obviously when there is no water there can be no cohesion.
+Somewhat counter intuitively, the highest cohesion does not reside where the menisci are most voluminous - it exists close to the point of almost complete dryness (near D).
+The qualifier "almost" is required because although greater C_A values occur when R1 & R2 are smallest, obviously when there is no water there can be no cohesion.

 In their designs, geotechnical engineers quite rightly take the position that placing any reliance on C_A would constitute an unwarranted risk, and in consequence, assume the ground is saturated, that being the ground's weakest state from the perspective of shear strength.
-However, this "sensible" assumption unintentionally brushes aside the sometime undesirable implications/consequences of making unsaturated (3-phase) soils much less predictable and manageable in practice.
+However, this "sensible" assumption unintentionally brushed aside the sometimes undesirable implications/consequences inherent in making unsaturated (3-phase) soils much less predictable and manageable in practice.
 This issue is addressed in the following section.